asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

         url: https://time.example.com/docs
 ```

-### `Tags` in `Servers` Object
+### `tags` in `servers` object
-Tags when used within the `tags` property of the `servers` object, are specific to the servers' configurations and relate to the server-level characteristics.
-These tags allow for the categorization of server instances based on their properties or criteria, such as geographical location, environment (e.g., production, development), or specific server capabilities.
+When tags are utilized within the `servers` object's `tags` property, they specifically pertain to server configurations and characteristics.
+These tags enable server categorization by various criteria, including geographical location, environment type (i.e., production or development), or unique server features.
 Using `tags` in the `servers` object allows for the categorization and organization of servers based on specific tags or labels.
 Using the `tags` object under the `servers` object is optional.

 Here's a visual representation of the `tags` object inside a `servers` object in an AsyncAPI document:
 ```mermaid